ezagroba/elizabethzagroba.com/posts/2023/03_19_online_open_space_technology.md

 ## Welo

 We've been using Welo as our video-conferencing tool.
 One of the previous organizers discovered the tool, kindly asked the founders if we could try it out, and we've been using the same goofy set of rooms by the river ever since.
-It lacks some of the finer audio fitering features of Zoom, but makes up for it in the visual representation of the space.
+It lacks some of the finer audio filtering features of Zoom, but makes up for it in the visual representation of the space.
 You can see who's in which breakout room, so you can find people you want to talk to.

 ![](/images/posts/2023/welo.png "Welo video conferencing software")